KhaLee2307/StrDA/README.md

 * **Keywords:** scene text recognition (STR), unsupervised domain adaptation (UDA), self-training (ST), optical character recognition (OCR)

 ## News 🚀🚀🚀
-- `2025/03/06`: 📜 We have uploaded the instructions for running the code (include data guide).
+- `2025/03/06`: 📜 We have uploaded the instructions for running the code.
 - `2025/03/03`: 💻 We have released the implementation of StrDA for TRBA and CRNN.
 - `2025/02/28`: 🗣️ We attended the conference, you can view the poster and slides [here](WACV2025).
 - `2025/08/30`: 🔥 Our paper has been accepted to [WACV'25](https://wacv2025.thecvf.com/) (Algorithms Track).